 Organizations experimenting with non-traditional ticketing models will share their wins and challenges.
 How do you balance a need for inclusivity with the financial realities in running your organization?
-Who is new coming through the door, who is staying, and who is staying?
+Who is new coming through the door, and who is staying?
 Kristi Poling, Arts & Culture program officer at Barra Foundation, will lead the conversation.

 Monday, June 10th at 4pm